vadimshchukin/zsync/README.md

 Features
 -----------
-  - Uploads only files that have beeen added/changed on the local side.
+  - Uploads only files that have been added/changed on the local side.
   - Removes files that have been deleted on the local side.

 Command-line options